 In conclusion, if you are considering the keto diet for running, it is important to know all about all of the potential side effects and challenges, as well as have alternates for meeting your nutrient needs.

-Keto and running performance do not necessarily go hand in hand, but it’s not necessarily for everyone to follow a vegetarian diet for running, either.
+Keto and running performance do not necessarily go hand in hand, but it’s not necessary for everyone to follow a vegetarian diet for running, either.
 Each person will find what works for him/her.